NethServer/docs/administrator-manual/en/firewall.rst

 * Zone: representing networks of hosts.
 Although similar in concept to a group of hosts, you can express networks using CIDR notation
 * Services: a service listening on a host with at least one port and protocol.
 Example: ssh, https

-When creating rules, you can use the records defined in :ref:`dnsdhcp-section` like host objects.
+When creating rules, you can use the records defined in :ref:`dns-section` and :ref:`dhcp-section` like host objects.
 In addition, each network interface with an associated role is automatically listed among the available zones.